Best Switch Pedals for Professional Setup 2026

 - • TRS cable length might be restrictive for some pedalboard setups.

-- • Small button size might be challenging for players with larger feet.
+- • Small size might feel cramped for some users.

 How to Choose the Best Switch Pedals